Cenk Özkacar: Loan to Valladolid

-On 29 August 2024, Özkacar was loaned to fellow Spanish top tier side Real Valladolid on a one-year deal.
+On 29 August 2024, Özkacar was loaned to fellow Spanish top-tier side Real Valladolid on a one-year deal.

 Loan to Köln

 On 9 August 2025, Özkacar moved on loan to 1.
 FC Köln in Germany.

+Trabzonspor

+On 18 July 2026, Özkacar returned to Turkey, signing for Trabzonspor.

 International career

-Özkacar has been capped six time by the Turkey U21s.
+Özkacar was capped six times by the Turkey U21s.

 He had his first cap with the Turkey senior national team on 8 June 2022, getting subbed on in the UEFA Nations League match against Lithuania, replacing Ozan Kabak in the 76th minute.
 He managed to help his team keeping the clean sheet and ended up winning 6–0.